 Each organization has its own rules of employee reimbursement.
 Be sure to consult your company’s policy to make sure you’re reimbursed for every eligible mile.

 If you drive a company car, you may be eligible for reimbursement for expenses like gas, parking, and tolls.
 Be sure to check your company’s reimbursement policy first.
-Then, use a mileage and expense tracking app like Everlance to stay organized and track every expense.
+Then, use an app to track mileage and expenses, like Everlance.
+They help you stay organized and track every expense.

 You can’t use the standard mileage rate to calculate these expenses because this rate includes the cost of operating a vehicle.